trdownie/ucd-cv-website/README.md

 ### **Projects**
 The skills section has three unique elements: the main heading, the sub-headings, and the projects.

-The **heading** continues in the same tone: “Recent Projects.”
+The **heading** continues in the same tone: “Recent projects.”
 Recent is used as not all projects will be added, just those that add value.

 The **sub-headings** distinguish between projects that are in progress, and those that were completed in 2021.
 Additional years will populate as time goes by.

 The **projects** are in their own accented box and contain:
-- A screenshot of the project
+- A screenshot of the project (not yet implemented)
 - The project type and customer name
 - A short outline of the project
 - Relevant links to the project, including the live site, GitHub and the wireframes

 The **tools** section showcases my familiarity regarding a range of tools that are relevant to the field.
 Again, icons play on metaphorical psychology.

-The **teaser** for this section is: “view my work”, continuing in the same clear, friendly but professional tone.
+The **teaser** for this section is: “get in touch”, continuing in the same tone, although a little more direct now as this is decision time.

 ### **Contact**
 The contact section has four unique elements: the contact form, the CV download, the additional contact methods, and the social media links.